coderefinery/2021-05-10-workshop/content/questions/day6.md

 **Do you build your code top-down or bottom-up?
 Discuss pros and cons.**
 - What does top-down and  bottom-up means here? :+1:
+- Top-down and bottom-up are two strategies for approching software development.
+In the top-down approach, also referred to as stepwise refinement, one starts with the overview of the code, in this case it would be drafting a `main` file which calls different subroutines and functions.
+One then builds from there and implements these different subroutines or functions, typically in different files.
+The disadvantage of this approach is that the code is not easily testable and usable until the entire implementation is complete.
+In the bottom-up approach, one puts together different codes or scripts that may be used on their own as well.
+External libraries can also be viewed as a piece of this software *puzzle*.
+The advantage of this approach is that it is easily testable at the early stage of the programming process.
+On the other hand, it may be harder to link these different parts and produce a coherent code.

 - Top-down, which is very useful when using JupyterLab, new things can be tested below things which already work. :+1:
 - Not clear what this means in this context :+1:
 - I would describe my approach as top-down, I commonly try to sketch the problem and the approach on paper and think about the major steps before filling them with life/code.